Ju1ioluliob/ShikadiMaster1/README.md

 ## PROJECT CROWDFUND

-This crowdfunding app app was made by Carolin Nielsen, Dahir AbdiRahaman, Sara Söderlind och Antony Pinto Avila.
+This crowdfunding app app was made by Carolin Nielsen, Dahir Abdirahaman, Sara Söderlind och Antony Pinto Avila.
 It was a group assigment in the course "Agile project management" within the Blockchain developer program at Medieinstitutet 2023.